-Figure 6 shows that the mean stream-wise velocity profiles achieved on the various grids are rather close, and in agreement with the results obtained in [28].
-The main differences can be observed in the proximity of the free-slip boundaries.
+Figure 6 shows that the mean stream-wise velocity profiles achieved on the various grids are rather close, and in agreement with the results obtained in [30].
+The main differences on the various grid levels can be observed in the proximity of the free-slip boundaries.
 These differences become more pronounced in the curves for the respective r.m.s. values, see also in Figure 6.
 The lower numerical resolution is clearly reflected in the smaller maximal magnitude of the r.m.s. values.
-Globally, the maximum values of the r.m.s. stream-wise velocity fluctuations are slightly smaller than the corresponding values in [28].
+Globally, the maximum values of the r.m.s. stream-wise velocity fluctuations are slightly smaller than the corresponding values in [30].